 Warnings: Will have some slash, though not flowery or OOC.
 Much is non-consensual.
 This story is quite dark and depressing.

 Disclaimer: I do not own "Harry Potter" or the characters from it.
 I do not make any money from the writing of this story.

 "A Stale Start"

-Severus Snape took his seat at the Head table with grace.
+Severus Snape took his seat at the high table with grace.
 He was a proud man.
 He was wearing the same black robes it seemed he wore every day.

 He absent-mindedly pushed a lock of greasy hair out of his eyes.
 To his left, Minerva McGonagall, now Headmistress of Hogwarts School of Witchcraft and Wizardry, chuckled.
 "Not nervous now, are we, Severus?"